nickjeffrey/kvm_backup/README.md

 This option is essentially the same process as the previous option, but the backups go to an NFS-mounted filesystem instead of a local filesystem.

-This provides hardware redundancy, but since these are all "cold" backups, and local disk is usually faster than network, each VM will have a longer outage during hte cold backup.
+This provides hardware redundancy, but since these are all "cold" backups, and local disk is usually faster than network, each VM will have a longer outage during the cold backup.

 In this scenario, it is assumed that the backups are sent to a NAS or some other network storage providing an NFS export.
 It is assumed that the KVM host already has the NFS filesystem mounted onto a local mount point.